Abdellatif-E/crypto/README.md

 npm start
 ```

-## Note
-Sometimes the website fail to execute 'send' on 'XMLHttpRequest it's a browser or api problem.

 ## Questionnaire

 ### Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?